home | what's new | other sitescontact | about

 How to make sense of this anomaly?
 We know, we have very good evidence, that both of these sources, two teachers, actually exist on the other side.
 Both are reporting what they see and what they know - and yet they're seeing different things.
 It's all the more confusing when we're talking about the "highest level of reality."
 Presumably, there can be only one "highest level."

-Or not -- because, what if you build your own "highest level."
+Or not -- because, what if we can build our own "highest level"?

 whole worlds created by the power of the mind